kmblincow/kmblincow.github.io/rusers.md

 UVI has a burgeoning [data science program](https://www.uvi.edu/academics/programs/data-science.html), including options for a professional certificate and a minor in data science.
 I teach the program's Intro to Data Science course and develop R and Python learning modules that can be implemented across the program's curriculum.

 **R & Data Science Workshops**
 UVI has a number of programs geared towards building research capacity among undergraduates, including the [Emerging Caribbean Scientists program](https://www.uvi.edu/research/emerging-caribbean-scientists-programs/index.html).
 I have developed and regularly facilitate data science-focused short-form workshops for students involved in these programs to build their data literacy and visualization skills.
+[Here] are materials from a Data Science workshop I led in 2024.